 ENGL 222 – Introduction to Professional Writing (4)

 Students are introduced to core concepts of writing and rhetoric as they apply to professional writing; students will lead investigations into career opportunities for professional writers.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: FYW 100, FYW 100H or FYW 100P, or completion of College Writing Requirement.